 We've got to get to 50.

-Um what I and as you know, I'm a passionate believer in federalism, sending things to the states, letting the states decide, even if they want to do knuckleheaded things like California and New York, the State should be able to do knuckleheaded things.
+Even if they want to do knuckle-headed things like California and New York, the states should be able to do knuckle-headed things.

 And I think the key, though, is giving the consumer the freedom.

-It's it's it's it's why two of the provisions that I've introduced that are included in the current Senate bill are number one, allowing people to pay health insurance premiums from health savings accounts.
+It's why two of the provisions that I've introduced that are included in the current Senate bill are number one, allowing people to pay health insurance premiums from health savings accounts.

 You just mentioned health savings accounts, very important.

-The reason that matters so much is health savings accounts, you're paying pre-tax, which means for millions of Americans, it's an immediate reduction in your effective premiums of twenty to thirty percent.
+The reason that matters so much is health savings accounts, you're paying pre-tax, which means for millions of Americans, it's an immediate reduction in your effective premiums of 20 to 30 percent.

 That's a big deal.